Virtualization-projects/rancher-labs-wiki/Rancher-2.0-Dynamic-DNS-Controller.md

 <h1>TLS Support</h1>
 For TLS,  cluster configs letsencrypt, requests  *.clusterid.lb.rancher.cloud, and sends Rancher dynamic DNS service the challenge text record to add for the domain.

-<h1>Airgap install</h1>
-The Dynamic DNS controller can be disabled in airgap installs.
-In that case, Ingress will revert to the current behavior.